streamlit/mintaka/README.md

-# Deneb - a chart builder for Vega-Lite
+# Mintaka - a chart builder for Vega-Lite

-Deneb is a headless React-based chart builder that produces Vega-Lite specs.
+Mintaka is a headless React-based chart builder that produces Vega-Lite specs.

 This is still very much a work in progress.
 Not enough tests.
 Almost no documentation.